NeuCharFramework/NcfDocs/docs/start/developer/embedded_static_to_ncf.md

 }
 ```

-## Checking Whether Static Resources Have Been Embedded
+## Checking if Static Resources Have Been Embedded

 Right-click the project and rebuild

 ![Image text](./images/embedded_static_to_ncf/rebuild_project.png)

-Find the latest generated dll file in the corresponding Debug/Release directory
+In the corresponding Debug/Release directory, find the newly generated dll file

 ![Image text](./images/embedded_static_to_ncf/rebuild_project_dll.png)

-Open the .Net decompiler tool, drag the dll file in, and check whether the resources exist and whether the resource files you added are present.
-If they exist, it means the embedding was successful.
+Open the .Net decompiler tool, drag the dll file in, and check if the resources exist and if the resource files you added are present.
+If they are, it means the embedding was successful.

 ![Image text](./images/embedded_static_to_ncf/find_embedded_source.png)